Equity release frequently asked questions

 What happens when it’s time to sell the house?

 A lifetime mortgage can be repaid in any way really, but it’s usually using money from selling the property.
-If you go into long-term care, then either you or your solicitor sells the house.
-If you die and have a Will in place, it'll be sold by an executor looking after your estate – if there's no Will, administrators will sell it.
+It is the responsibility of you or your representatives to repay the lifetime mortgage when the time comes, and it’s important to plan ahead.
+If you die and have a Will in place, the property will be sold by an executor looking after your estate – if there's no Will, administrators will sell it.
 Any money that’s left over after the lifetime mortgage has been repaid belongs to you or your estate.

 Where can I get independent guidance?